Updated: Jul 31, 2022

-In my couple work we explore intimacy in terms of physical closeness and sexual interaction, however, it it not always the case as intimacy is often regarded as such couples can also view it as one of the fundamental basis of their own interactions and personal dynamics within their relationship: Self Disclosure.
+In my couple work we explore intimacy in terms of physical closeness and sexual interaction, however, it it not always the case as intimacy is often regarded as such, couples can also view it as one of the fundamental bases of their own interactions and personal dynamics within their relationship: Self Disclosure.

-Self disclosure is present when two persons grows as they reveal private thoughts, feelings, and memories to their partner, who responds with acceptance and empathy.
-Self disclosure is based on the foundations of trust, this encourages each partner to talk about their inner feelings and thoughts with openness and intensity, at times encouraging them to reveal more as their rapport stabilise in time, while being a fundamental component of healthy relationships and promotes mental and physical health, also theorists agree that intimacy increases when individuals’ vulnerable disclosures are met with your partner supportive responses.
+Self-disclosure is present when two persons grows as they reveal private thoughts, feelings, and memories to their partner, who responds with acceptance and empathy.
+Self-disclosure is based on foundations of trust, it encourages each partner to talk with openness and intensity, at times encouraging them to reveal more as their rapport stabilise, while being a fundamental component of healthy relationships, it promotes mental and physical health, theorists agree that intimacy increases when individuals’ vulnerable disclosures are met with your partner supportive responses.

-Exploring those reactions and interactions each individual partner can change the directions of those dynamics, reflect on their behaviours, those triggers while establish a new path way to intimacy. #intimacy #trust #lovelanguage #feelingvulnereable #emotions #relationshiptalks
+Exploring those reactions and interactions each individual partner can change the directions of those dynamics, reflect on their behaviours, while establish a new pathway to intimacy.